Energy saving home improvements don’t need to break the bank. From insulation to eco kettles, there are many different ways to go green.

 6. Use a green energy supplier

-Switching energy supplier can help you save money on your energy bills.
+Switching energy supplier can help you save money on your energy bills, even with the energy price cap.
 Why not go green at the same time?
 You could save up to £505 a year, plus you’d be doing your bit for the planet too.

 7. Solar panels